pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       `INSTANCENAME` argument filtered by the --assocclass, --resultclass, --role and --resultrole options.

+      INSTANCENAME must be a CIM instance name in the format defined by DMTF `DSP0207`.

       This may be executed interactively by providing only a classname and the interactive option.
 Pywbemcli presents a list of instances in the class from which one can be chosen as the target.